ShanJiang21/shanjiang21.github.io/README.md

 # Intro: Shan's personal website

 This is Shan's personal website for displaying projects and blog posts.
 Welcome to share your ideas with me.
-The theme is forked from [Vno Jekyll](https://github.com/onevcat/vno-jekyll), you can also choose an easier Wordpress or Hexo support for hosting your blog, so that you can escape from the annoying debugging process.
+The theme is forked from [Vno Jekyll](https://github.com/onevcat/vno-jekyll), you can also choose an easier Wordpress or Hexo framework for hosting your blog, so that you can escape from the annoying debugging process :).

 ### Remain unsolved